 9.1.
-CARD PAYMENT SCHEME BOARD'S RISK REQUIREMENTS
+CARD PAYMENT SCHEME RISK REQUIREMENTS

 - i.
-Card must be produced in accordance to CBN "Guidelines on Card issuance and Usage in Nigeria" and the Payment Card Industry (PCI) Card Production security standards; where applicable. - ii.
-The handling of cards through the Card life cycle must be in accordance with minimum standards as defined by PCI Data Security Standards (DSS) and CBN "Guidelines on Card issuance and Usage in Nigeria" or as may be reviewed from time to time. - iii.
-The CBN shall regularly monitor and sanction erring organizations and provide appropriate information on compliance issues and sanctions to scheme board. - iv.
-Acquirers shall ensure that merchants with turnover greater than N10Million/month screen their employees against BVN Watch-list at least once a year. - v.
-Once an acquirer identifies a merchant or an employee(s) of a merchant as the source or a participant in fraudulent transactions and related activities; the acquirer shall propose the merchant or employee for Watch-listing. - vi.
-Acquirers shall screen directors and signatories of each merchant against the BVN watch-list before on-boarding by acquirers - vii.
-Card Scheme Board shall agree and set the Industry limit on card transactions. - viii.
-All Card Not Present (CNP) transactions on Nigerian issued Cards from a Nigerian acquired merchant MUST use a minimum of 2 Factor authentication.
-Except for card on file transactions where the initial transaction must have used 2 factor authentication. - ix.
-Participants shall make appropriate investments in IT infrastructure to aid automation and straight through processing, data loss prevention and fraud management. - x.
-Participants shall comply with CBN guideline on set up of Anti-Fraud desk and fraud management system. - xi.
-Participants shall conduct annual capacity assessment to ensure that adequate infrastructure, skilled personnel, and processes exist to support expected growth in transaction volume and value for the next 12 months
+Cards shall be produced in accordance with CBN "Guidelines on Card Issuance and Usage in Nigeria" and the Payment Card Industry (PCI) card production security standards; where applicable. - ii.
+The handling of cards through the Card Life Cycle shall be in accordance with the minimum standards as defined by PCI Data Security Standards (DSS) and CBN "Guidelines on Card Issuance and Usage in Nigeria" or as may be reviewed from time to time. - iii.
+Acquirers shall ensure that Merchants with turnover greater than N10Million/month (with the Acquirer), or as maybe prescribed by the CBN from time to time, screen their employees against the BVN Watch-list at least once a year. - iv.
+Once an Acquirer identifies a Merchant or an employee(s) of a Merchant as the source or a participant in fraudulent transactions and related activities; the Acquirer shall propose the Merchant or employee for Watch-listing. - v.
+Acquirers shall screen directors and signatories of each Merchant against the BVN watch-list before on-boarding by Acquirers - vi.
+Card Payments Scheme Board shall agree and recommend the industry limit on card transactions. - vii.
+All Card Not Present (CNP) transactions on Nigerian issued Cards from a Nigerian acquired Merchant shall use a minimum of 2 Factor authentication; with the exception of card on file transactions where the initial transaction must have used 2 factor authentication. - viii.
+Participants shall make appropriate investments in IT infrastructure to aid automation and straight through processing, data loss prevention and fraud management. - ix.
+Participants shall conduct annual capacity assessment to ensure that adequate infrastructure, skilled personnel, and processes exist to support expected growth in transaction volume and value for the next 12 months.

 9.2.
-THE RTGS PAYMENT SCHEME BOARD'S RISK REQUIREMENTS
+RTGS PAYMENT SCHEME RISK REQUIREMENTS

 - i.
-The scheme board shall set risk parameters and tolerances within which RTGS related payment activities will be conducted. - ii.
-Participants shall maintain sufficient funds to effect settlement of payment obligations. - iii.
+The Scheme Board shall recommend risk parameters and tolerances within which RTGS related payment activities will be conducted. - ii.
+Participants shall maintain sufficient funds to effect settlement of payment obligations.

+- iii.
 For payments related to clearing sessions, the Board shall ensure that rules and appropriate arrangements exist to allow for immediate settlement of all clearing related obligations under a wide range of potential stress scenarios. - iv.
-The scheme board shall take steps to ensure that settlement of payments between multiple banks or participants are conducted in a safe, reliable and repeatable manner to eliminate the need for banks to settle transactions bilaterally. - v.
+The Scheme Board shall take steps to ensure that settlement of payments between multiple banks or participants are conducted in a safe, reliable and repeatable manner to eliminate the need for banks to settle transactions bilaterally. - v.
 Participants shall have appropriate business continuity plan in place.
-Compliance with ISO 22301 shall be a minimum guide to this. - vi.
+Compliance with ISO 22301 shall be a minimum requirement. - vi.
 The scheme Board in collaboration with CBN shall ensure that annual stress tests, quarterly vulnerability assessment and annual penetration tests of the RTGS system is conducted. - vii.
-The Scheme Board shall ensure that access to RTGS platform is subject to a role based privileges and multi-factor authentication to provide secure access and non-repudiation of transactions. - viii.
-Participants shall ensure sufficient transaction controls and monitoring processes are implemented to prevent errors and omission to support early detection of fraud. - ix.
-Participants shall comply with CBN guideline on set up of Anti-Fraud desk and fraud management system. - x.
+The Scheme Board in collaboration with CBN shall ensure that access to RTGS platform is subject to a role based privileges and multi-factor authentication to provide secure access and non-repudiation of transactions. - viii.
+Participants shall ensure sufficient transaction controls and monitoring processes are implemented to prevent errors and omissions to support early detection of fraud. - ix.
 In the event that a participant is unable to settle its obligation, the scheme shall lock the participant's account from all forms of debit transaction (debit freeze) except from clearing.
 Participation in clearing is subject to clearing rules and regulations.